cp3fr/flightmare/analysis/README.md

 In addition, the generated trajectories (by MPC or network) also contain the actions at each time step (`throttle`, `roll`, `pitch`, and `yaw`), as well as a flag indicating whether the network was used (`network_used`).

 **NOTE:** The gate positions in Flightmare are 0.35m above those in the original dataset (i.e. at 2.1m).
 Since `trajectory_reference_original.csv` is taken directly from the original dataset, the actual value for the z-position in the Flightmare simulation should be `position_z [m] + 0.35` (this is adjusted in code right now).

+## Log filenames

+In separate folders logfile ouputs are saved from different model evaluations online (network in control) and offline (mpc in control)

+.csv filenames:

+`mt` : maximum time, the the maximum time that the simulation was run for data generation/training of the DDA architecture, which was 3 seconds.
+The maximum time for testing (as you can see, 7 seconds) is higher in order to see whether the model generalises well beyond the "expected data distribution".

+`st` : switch time, time after start at which the network takes control, two digit numbers, e.g. 15, referring to 1.5 seconds

+`if` : image frequency, at what frequency the images were sampled, i.e. 60, refers to 60 Hz

+`cf` : control frequency, at what frequency the control commands were sampled, i.e. 20, refers to 20 Hz

+last number is the trial number